 Starting a business is a very risky venture, right?
 It does not really matter what sector of the business world you start your business in.
-If you start a salon, boutique, car wash, delivery service, hardware, movie shop, law practice, marketing agency, the chances of your business falling are pretty high.
+If you start a salon, boutique, car wash, delivery service, hardware, movie shop, law practice, or marketing agency, the chances of your business falling are pretty high.

-- They approach farming as a lifestyle, not a business.
 More often than not, many people are attracted to farming because they love the notion of the lifestyle.
 They want to farm and grow produce.
 Maybe have a large collection of goats, sheep or maybe cows.
-They want to spend their days in the sunshine, producing something with their hands and being out on the land seemingly busy.
-Which is great, to say the least.
+They want to spend their days in the sunshine, producing something with their hands and being out on the land, seemingly busy, which is great, to say the least.

 However, is that how you would approach a business opportunity?
 Is that the opportunity you’d pitch to a potential investor or a bank when you need a loan?

 I do not think so!

-The biggest mistake they do is treating selling and marketing as an afterthought.
-Small-scale farmers, therefore, need to produce what the market will buy and that you can sell at an attractive profit margin.
+The biggest mistake they make is treating selling and marketing as an afterthought.
+Small-scale farmers, therefore, need to produce what the market will buy and that they can sell at an attractive profit margin.
 That means focusing on high-value crops and products.

-- Choosing low-end profit streams.
+Choosing low-end profit streams.

-- Poor or non-existent accounting.
+Poor or non-existent accounting.

-- Lack of focus and being all over the place.
+Lack of focus and being all over the place.

 This is usually unique to the farming business.
-A farmer decides to start chicken farming, then later decides to add some rabbits, goats, sheep, pigs and even donkeys to the mix.
-Sooner or later he will be running a zoo.
+A farmer starts chicken farming, then later adds some rabbits, goats, sheep, pigs and even donkeys to the mix.
+Sooner or later, he will be running a zoo.

-Now, kindly note that there’s another reason as to why other farms are successful.
+Now, kindly note that there’s another reason why other farms are successful.
 It’s easy to look at the other farms and say, wow, I’d like to have a farm like that.
 Unfortunately, we are just looking at the end product's final picture.

-- Not seeking knowledge of your production area continuously.
+Not seeking knowledge of your production area continuously.

-You won’t grow if you don’t interact with people, who are producing the same thing, regularly and learn from what they are doing better so that you know how much you can incorporate in your farm to make it better.
+You won’t grow if you don’t interact with people who are producing the same thing regularly and learn from what they are doing better so that you know how much you can incorporate into your farm to make it better.